TonyRippy/mumble/data/README.md

 - `full-sample` - Reads a time series from a CSV file, combines it into a full-resolution ECDF, and stores it into a SQLite3 database.
 This is later used to measure the fidelity of histograms and other aggregations to the underlying data set.
 - `partition-input` - Takes one big CSV file and breaks it up into one CSV file per time interval.
 - `promhist` - A utility that uses the Prometheus Go client library to generate native histograms from CSV data and write them as serialize protobufs to a local sqlite3 database.
+- `diff-denormalized` - A tool that reads a SQLite3 database using the "denormalized" schema and calculates the accuracy of the histograms as compared to the raw samples.
 - `diff-normalized` - A tool that reads a SQLite3 database using the "normalized" schema and calculates the accuracy of the clusters as compared to the raw samples.

 Other tools I used: